-Data holders must meet IT requirements under Consumer Data Right.
-They also need to follow data standards, which include information security controls, consent guidelines and API standards, as well as the Consumer Data Right Register design, which defines client registration requirements.
+Data holders are required to meet IT requirements under Australia’s Consumer Data Right.
+They also need to follow Consumer Data Standards which include information security controls, consent guidelines and API standards.

 Website and app requirements